Clayton Allen

-Clayton T. Allen (May 5, 1892 – February 8, 1967) was a communications expert who worked equipping ships during World War II.
+Clayton T. Allen (May 5, 1892 – February 8, 1967) was an American communications expert who worked equipping ships during World War II.
 He continued in this endeavor until 1950.
 He founded Communications, Inc., of New York City, which was dissolved in 1950.

 Allen was born in 1892 in Addison, New York.
-He later moved to Michigan and ran an insurance business in Grand Rapids, Michigan for a quarter of a century.
+He later moved to Michigan and ran an insurance business in Grand Rapids, Michigan, for a quarter of a century.
 His firm was affiliated with AXA Equitable Life Insurance Company and Pacific Life Insurance Company.

 During his later years he operated the Vermont Apple Company located on Isle La Motte, an island in Lake Champlain, 14 miles west of St. Albans.